Atlas-Nirav/Atlas-Standard/docs/01_Vision/Vision.md

 to decades of operation...

-Atlas becomes the intelligence that understands the project as one continuously evolving system.
+Atlas becomes the engineering intelligence that understands the project as one continuously evolving system.

 Rather than asking professionals to search for information...